-- The A1(M) including the A1 Newcastle Gateshead Western Bypass, which links the whole area to Newcastle Airport, is one of the most congested roads in England;27 - The A19 in the Tees Valley and North East, with the approaches to and the interchange with the A66 link to the A1 and Teesport a key constraint for the area's network.
-A new Tees Crossing is the subject of a Large Local Major Scheme study announced in 2016's Autumn Statement.
-28 - The M6 in Cheshire and Warrington,29 albeit now benefiting from RIS1 smart motorway enhancements.

-The issue for the MRN is that it is not only the SRN that fails, but also the sections of the MRN to and through the IECs.
+- The M1 around Sheffield and the A1(M) around Doncaster.
+Along the latter there is a local aspiration to provide growth and enhance the role of Doncaster Sheffield Airport and the surrounding area and provide a resilient alternative to the constrained M1 past Sheffield, yet key junction capacity challenges already exist in a number of areas, particularly A1(M) Doncaster to Darrington, where the road is a two-lane motorway and the section north to Redhouse is an all-purpose A road.25 - The A1(M) including the A1 Newcastle Gateshead Western Bypass, which links the whole area to Newcastle Airport, is one of the most congested roads in England;26 - The A19 in the Tees Valley and North East, with the approaches to and the interchange with the A66 link to the A1 and Teesport a key constraint for the area's network.
+A new Tees Crossing is the subject of a Large Local Major Scheme study announced in 2016's Autumn Statement.27 - The M6 in Cheshire and Warrington,28 albeit now benefiting from RIS1 smart motorway enhancements.
+The issue for the MRN is that it is not only the SRN that fails, but also the sections of the MRN to and through the IFCs

 "This spine of connectivity is congested and fragile in terms of its resilience.
-When it fails, not only does connectivity become impaired, but the sub-regional centres are paralysed with congestion" 30
+When it fails, not only does connectivity become impaired, but the sub-regional centres are paralysed with congestion"29